Kansas Electrical License: How to Become an Electrician in Kansas

 Who Issues Electrician Licenses in Kansas?

-Electrical licenses are issued on a local level by municipality, although the state legislature does have a set of minimum requirements to obtain a journeyman electrical license.
+Electrical licenses are issued on a local level by municipalities, although the state legislature does have a set of minimum requirements to obtain a journeyman electrical license.

 Does My Kansas Electrical License Work in Any Other State?